- What is Plusnet Fibre?

 Like all our broadband services, Plusnet Fibre traffic is managed on our network.
 This is to guarantee all customers get a good quality and sustainable service.
 For more information read our Guide to traffic prioritisation.

-How much does setup cost?
+How much does activation cost?

 How long does it take to set up?